COVID Vaccine Alert: Immediate sign-ups at 3 St. Joseph, MO, locations

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 4:43 a.m.
-Tuesday, our team of content producers have found immediate openings on Monday, March 29, at three St. Joseph, MO, locations, including the two Walmarts and the Sam's Club on Belt Highway.
+As of 5:19 a.m.
+Wednesday, our team of content producers have found immediate openings for this week and next week at three St. Joseph, MO, locations, including the two Walmarts and the Sam's Club on Belt Highway.

 Click here to go to the Walmart registration page and search for zip code 64503.